Trinity Teaching Framework

 3. Implement professional development programmes with care, taking into consideration the needs and context of the school.

-Each half term, all teachers have expert input on one of the Key Components of the Teaching and Learning Framework.
-This is then implemented on a subject level and revisited in Teaching and Learning briefings, where the component is linked to the GTT courses and individual subjects.
+Additionally, the framework aligns to the ECF (Early Career Framework), the Walthrus instructional coaching series, the Chartered College ‘Impact’ publication and the GTT (Great Teaching Toolkit) pillars of excellence.
+Each term, all teachers have expert-input on one of the Key Components of the Teaching and Learning Framework.
+This is then implemented on a subject level and revisited in Teaching and Learning briefings, where the component is linked to the practice within individual subject areas.
 We recognise the importance of subject specific CPD, and so subject development time has been built in to our CPD calendar.

 The Key Components:

+Research evidence is clear, that the five components of our T&L framework are crucial for our students to make good progress.
 We therefore chose components to focus on based on our monitoring and quality assurance of teaching in school, the ECF framework, the Walkthrus and the GTT pillars of excellence.

 1. Curriculum Planning